-Subject to clause 18.6, if an amount is stated to be payable in a Payment Notice, the party which is obliged to pay that amount must pay that amount to the other party on the date which is:
+Subject to clause 16.3 and 16.6, if an amount is stated to be payable in a Payment Notice, the party which is obliged to pay that amount must pay that amount to the other party on the date which is:

-where the Operator has an obligation to pay that amount, the date which is 20 Business Days after the date on which the Operator is obliged to provide the relevant Payment Notice related to that amount to the Commonwealth; and
+where the Operator is obliged to pay that amount, the date which is 20 Business Days after the date on which the Operator is obliged to provide the relevant Payment Notice related to that amount to the Commonwealth; and

-where the Commonwealth has an obligation to pay that amount, the date which is 20 Business Days after it either receives or issues that Payment Notice (as applicable).
+where the Commonwealth is obliged to pay that amount, the date which is 20 Business Days after the earlier of the date on which it either receives or issues that Payment Notice (as applicable).

 Disputed Invoice

-If a party that is required to pay an amount referred to in a Payment Notice or an invoice reasonably believes the Payment Notice or invoice or any component of the Payment Notice or invoice is incorrect:
+If a party that is required to pay an amount referred to in a Payment Notice or an invoice reasonably believes the Payment Notice or invoice or any component of the Payment Notice or invoice does not comply with the requirements of this Agreement:

-it must notify the other party of the amount in dispute (Disputed Amount) and provide a statement of its reasons for disputing the Payment Notice or invoice (as applicable); and
+it must notify the other party of issues in dispute (including the amount in dispute (Disputed Amount)) and provide a statement of its reasons for disputing the Payment Notice or invoice (as applicable); and

 if a party is required to pay an amount identified in that Payment Notice or invoice, that party must pay that part of the Payment Notice or invoice which is not in dispute.

-If a party notifies the other party of a Disputed Amount pursuant to clause 18.3(a)(i), the parties must meet as soon as practicable after the other party receives that notice, and in any event within 10 Business Days after the other party receives that notice, to discuss the Disputed Amount.
+If a party notifies the other party of any issue in dispute (including any Disputed Amount) pursuant to clause 16.3(a)(i), the parties must meet as soon as practicable after the other party receives that notice, and in any event within 10 Business Days after the other party receives that notice, to discuss the issues in dispute including that Disputed Amount.

-If following the end of that 10 Business Day period the parties have not agreed a resolution in respect of the Disputed Amount, and a party wishes to progress the Dispute, that Dispute must be referred by that party for determination by an Independent Expert pursuant to clauses 41.4(b)(ii) and 41.6 and for the avoidance of doubt, clauses 41.4(b)(i) and 41.5 will not apply to that Dispute.
+If following the end of that 10 Business Day period the parties have not agreed a resolution in respect of those issues in dispute (including any Disputed Amount), and a party wishes to progress the Dispute, that Dispute must be referred by that party for determination by an Independent Expert pursuant to clauses 35.4(b)(ii) and 35.6 and for the avoidance of doubt, clauses 35.4(b)(i) and 35.5 will not apply to that Dispute.

 A party must pay any Disputed Amounts within 10 Business Days after the date of resolution of the Dispute (whether by agreement or determination by an Independent Expert) in respect of the Disputed Amount.